Héritage Montréal

 Real estate heritage also has the great virtue of being rooted in a historical continuity that reminds each generation that it is both heir to those that preceded it and passed on to the next generations.
 Successive styles of building construction instruct both on the greater or lesser capacity for invention and innovation of each generation and on the variability of tastes over time.
 Moreover, by rooting each generation in historical continuity and the breaks that mark it from time to time, the real estate heritage weaves links between generations.
 Thus, when looking at old buildings, one is invited to remember those anonymous workers, carpenters, carpenters, masons and others, who built these buildings with their know-how, their energy and also undoubtedly their taste for "beautiful work well done".
 Of these anonymous people of history, the only traces that remain are those summarized by the buildings they built.
 Preserving the real estate heritage that deserves to be preserved - and there is still a significant amount of it - means not only paying the tribute owed by the heirs to those who made up the legacy, it also means affirming that their work has not been totally in vain or forgotten and that it can remain useful for successive generations.
 This is an act of respect and human solidarity.
 Real estate heritage, like heritage in general, embodies the efforts, dreams, aspirations and wills of the generation that created it.
 To let it be lost is, for the generation that bears witness to such carelessness, to invite subsequent generations to treat it in the same way.
 In a world in search of landmarks and meaning, solidarity between generations, particularly through the preservation and development of heritage, real estate and other assets, helps to conquer a sense of continuity and to give oneself landmarks.

-Finally, what would you like to say to Héritage Montréal and its members?
+Finally, what would you like to say to Héritage Montréal its members?

-For over forty years, Héritage Montréal has played a vital role in protecting, preserving and promoting Montreal's heritage.
-It is imperative that this role continues, and I sincerely hope that it does.
+For over forty years, Héritage Montréal played a vital role in protecting, preserving, and promoting Montreal's heritage.
+It is imperative that this role continue, and I sincerely hope that it will.

 We warmly thank Mr. Claude Corbo for his involvement in the defence of Quebec's heritage, and of course for his answers to our questions.